 This stretch of the North Yorkshire coast is populated with a number of picturesque seaside villages, each offering beautiful beaches and wonderful scenery.
 Within just a few minutes drive are locations such as Robin Hood's Bay, Sandsend, Staithes and Runswick Bay.

 The River Esk meets the sea at Whitby and it's course is populated with a selection of villages lining the Esk Valley.
-Perhaps the most famous of which is Goathland, the location of ITV's 'Heartbeat' series.
-The North Yorkshire Moors Steam Railway runs regularly through the summer months between Grosmont and Pickering, and sometimes into Whitby itself, a journey the whole family can enjoy.
+Perhaps the most famous of which is Goathland, the location of ITV's 'Heartbeat' series and the setting for Hogsmeade Station from the Harry Potter films.
+The North Yorkshire Moors Steam Railway runs regularly through the summer months between Whitby and Pickering, a journey the whole family can enjoy.